Sant Bani Ashram

 Operating in accord with the principles laid out by Sant Kirpal Singh in his circular “How to Maintain Ashrams” (see below), Sant Bani Ashram is a retreat center dedicated to the teachings of Sant Ajaib Singh, Sant Kirpal Singh and other past Masters, where initiates of Surat Shabd Yoga can come to meditate, attend satsangs and participate in group or individual meditation retreats.
 All initiates of Surat Shabd Yoga as well as sincere seekers after truth are welcome.
 The Ashram is also responsible for making books, audio recordings and videos on the teachings of the Masters available to the public.

-Master Kirpal, October 11, 1963, at what now is called Master’s Rock where he did the first informal Satsang and meditation.
+Master Kirpal, October 11, 1963, at what now is called Master’s Rock where he held the first informal Satsang and meditation

 How to Maintain Ashrams